 In this course, students engage with the six language arts (reading, writing, listening, speaking, viewing, and representing).
-Students will explore texts in a variety of forms and genres (articles, short stories, essays, novels, etc.).
-They will develop their reading comprehension skills and ability to analyze texts for meaning and bias.
+Students will explore texts in a variety of forms and genres (articles, short stories, essays, novels, etc.).They willdevelop their reading comprehension skills and ability to analyze texts for meaning and bias.
 They will develop their ability to do research and manage information.
 Students will express their understanding, ideas, and opinions in a number of ways, including one-pagers, text responses, reflections, and essays.
-ENGR2F is a prerequisite to this course.